Drainage for rural developments

-The drainage for new buildings and barn conversions in rural areas presents special problems since it is likely that there will be none of the existing drainage infrastructure, such as public sewers, common in urban areas.
+The drainage for new buildings and barn conversions in rural areas presents special problems since it is unlikely that there will be any of the existing drainage infrastructure, such as public sewers, common in urban areas.

 Small developments in rural areas often use a septic tank to dispose of the foul sewage.
 A septic tank acts as a small sewage treatment works and it is usual to dispose of the partly treated effluent from the tank into the ground via a 'drainage field'.
 This is a network of pipes which disperses the effluent over an area to allow the natural processes in the soil to treat the water.

-Package sewage treatment works and cesspools
+Package sewage treatment plants and cesspools

-In some circumstances, for instance for slightly larger developments or where the effluent is to be discharged to a watercourse, a small package sewage treatment works can be used.
+In some circumstances, for instance for slightly larger developments or where the effluent is to be discharged to a watercourse, a small package sewage treatment plant can be used.
 A further option is to use a cesspool although these need regular emptying and the Environment Agency and Natural Resources Wales do not encourage their use.

 Surface Water Drainage

 We have a strong capability in the design of all types of drainage for new developments including those in country areas, please contact us for more details.

 Photograph: Barn for sale, near Pencoed, south Wales, 2003.